JTKat503/mirrorboard/README.md

 Created the Android mobile application using native technologies.

 Used Android SDK, APIs, third-party libraries and custom libraries to develop the application.

-Mentored and guided team members to foster proper completion of assigned duties.